dengel29/fyi-v2/src/posts/aws-lambda-postgres-pt-2.md

 ```
 Visit http://localhost:3000/prod/test (don’t forget that when you test your endpoints it will add the stage before the endpoint), and you should see your production database host.

-If you’re still getting connection timeouts, make sure your credentials are correct and that the security is set up to receive inbound traffic as described in the earlier step.
+If you’re still getting connection timeouts, make sure your credentials are correct and that the Security Group is set up to receive inbound traffic as described in the earlier step.

 ## Configuring VPC details
 We have a few final things to configure before we deploy our Lambda.
 First, we want to tell the Lambda which security groups, subnets, and region to be associated with.
 These can be found on the page for the RDS database we set up.
 Simply grab any of the two subnets in the list and copy- paste their identifiers.
 Same with the security group.
 We’ll also add these values under the `provider` section: